|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 It's in 250gm bags: either mixed balls and planetoids or mixed pins and rods.
 Kits include the correct amount for the size of the drum: 500gms, 1000gms, or 2000gms.

 If your work pieces have a lot of fine detail work, try more pins.
 However, once you've mixed them you won't be able to un-mix them easily, so you might want to use two drums.

 Your work and the shot are immersed in water.
 However, as water is a poor cleaner, a small amount of special detergent is usually added.
 It's called barelling compound, gallay compound, drum cleaner, or just tumbler cleaner: it's only for shot, not grits.

 Most of the plain steel and stainless steel shot in the UK, and probably the EU, came from several suppliers in India.
 It used to be adequately made but, over the years, the quality, shapes, and mix of balls, planetoids, pins, and rods, deteriorated, especially as the raw-metal price increased.
 It's not as corrosion resistant as it was, probably because it's a lower grade steel.

-Our shot is made for us: from expensive stain-resistant magnetic steel in four ball sizes, two planetoid sizes, four pin sizes, and two rod sizes.
-It's a tested and reliable mix designed to deal with the diverse range of contours on jewellery.
+Our shot is a tested and reliable mix of shapes designed to deal with the diverse range of contours on jewellery.
 It's made in the same factory that makes our magnetic polishers, pliers, cutters, and other tools.
 Also, as it's slightly magnetic, it's easier to pick up if you spill it.